Colony of Rhode Island and Providence Plantations: Dominion of New England

-In the 1680s, Charles II sought to streamline administration of the English colonies and to more closely control their trade.
+In the 1680s, Charles II sought to centralize administration of the English colonies and to more closely control their trade.
 The Navigation Acts passed in the 1660s were widely disliked, since merchants often found themselves trapped and at odds with the rules.
 However, many colonial governments refused to enforce the acts, Massachusetts principally among them, and Massachusetts took matters one step further by obstructing the activities of the Crown agents.
 Charles' successor James II introduced the Dominion of New England in 1686 as a means to accomplish these goals.
-Under its provisional president Joseph Dudley, the disputed "King's Country" (now Washington County) was brought into the dominion, and the rest of the colony was brought under dominion control by Governor Sir Edmund Andros.
+Under its provisional president Joseph Dudley, the disputed "King's Country" (now Washington County) was brought into the dominion, and the rest of the colony was brought under dominion control by Governor Edmund Andros.
 The rule of Andros was extremely unpopular, especially in Massachusetts.
 The 1688 Glorious Revolution deposed James II and brought William III and Mary II to the English throne; Massachusetts authorities conspired in April 1689 to have Andros arrested and sent back to England.
 With this event, the dominion collapsed and Rhode Island resumed its previous government.

 The bedrock of the economy continued to be fishing and agriculture, especially dairy farming; lumber and shipbuilding also became major industries.
-Slaves were introduced at this time, although there is no record of any law re-legalizing slave holding.
-Ironically, the colony later prospered under the slave trade, by distilling rum to sell in Africa as part of a profitable triangular trade in slaves and sugar between Africa, America, and the Caribbean.
+The Rhode Island General Assembly legalized African and Native American slavery throughout the colony in 1703, and the slave trade fueled the growth of Providence and Newport into major ports.
+By 1755, enslaved people made up 10% of the colony's population.
+The Rhode Island merchants also profited by distilling rum as part of the triangular trade in slaves and sugar between Africa, America, and the Caribbean.